jumanah-aljohani/bioinformatics-portfolio/projects/interferon_motif_discovery/README.md

 - Compare deterministic and randomized motif-finding algorithms
 - Evaluate motif conservation and variability
 - Bridge computational genomics with immune biology

+### Dataset Description

+A curated list of 15 well-characterized ISGs was selected from Schoggins et al. (2011).
+For each gene, the 1000 bp upstream promoter region (GRCh38) was extracted from Ensembl.

+### Expected Outcomes

+This project aims to computationally identify motifs resembling canonical ISRE or GAS elements, validating known interferon-responsive binding patterns.

 ### References